Election in the Church

 The Structure of RCH

 The Reformed Church in Hungary (RCH) is structured and governed according the ‘Synod-presbyterian’ principle.
 Presbyterian (or presbyteral) polity is a method of church governance ("ecclesiastical polity") typified by the rule of assemblies of presbyters, or elders.
-Each local church is governed by a body of elected elders usually called the session or consistory.
+A body of elected elders governs each local church, usually called the session or consistory.

 RCH is composed of about 1,300 congregations throughout the country.
 Congregations from 27 Presbyteries (also called Dioceses), which are organized in four Church Districts - as higher authorities – led by Bishops and Lay Presidents.
 The four Church Districts have historic names reflecting their geographical location within the country oriented on the two main rivers, the Danube and the Tisza (Tisa); Danubian (Budapest), Transdanubian (Pápa), Cistibiscan (Miskolc) and Transtibiscan (Debrecen) District.
-The highest legislative and supreme governing body of RCH is the Synod (Genera Synod) with 100 members elected also for six years terms.
+The highest legislative and supreme governing body of RCH is the Synod (Genera Synod), with 100 members elected for six years.

 It is the duty of the higher organizational levels and governing bodies to support the ministry of the congregations; to promote the unity of the church; and to exercise supervision and ecclesiastical discipline in the interests of good order.